 Do not infer that a medication error has occurred unless specific information is provided.
 This includes inferring that extra dosing, overdose, or underdose has occurred (see Section 3.18).

+It is not recommended to use terms from HLGT Medication errors and other product use errors and issues to describe a scenario which refers to an intentional use issue such as abuse, misuse, or off label use (see also Section 3.16 for more information and examples).

 Example